AntonMoustache/handbooks/developers-handbook.md

 [10 Reasons To Use HTTPS](https://medium.com/so-now-you-know/10-reasons-to-go-https-a2cba5734bb6)

-#### Canonical URL's
+#### Canonical URLs

 For canonical urls we [use www](http://www.yes-www.org/why-use-www/) without trailing slashes.

 eg. [http://www.wearenext.co.za/people](http://www.wearenext.co.za/people)

-To use or not use trailing slash's is a subjective matter.
-We have decided against using them because they aren't as aesthetically pleasing, add an extra character to url's and often lead to extra work in configuring web servers.
+To use or not use trailing slashes is a subjective matter.
+We have decided against using them because they aren't as aesthetically pleasing, add an extra character to URLs and often lead to extra work in configuring web servers.

-[Trailing slash or not](http://googlewebmastercentral.blogspot.com/2010/04/to-slash-or-not-to-slash.html), either should work, but the incorrect url should ideally perform a 301 Permanent Redirect to the canonical url.
+[Trailing slash or not](http://googlewebmastercentral.blogspot.com/2010/04/to-slash-or-not-to-slash.html), either should work, but the incorrect URL should ideally perform a 301 Permanent Redirect to the canonical URL.

 ```
 http://wearenext.co.za → http://www.wearenext.co.za